12-day Japan Family Adventure

 - The price is £1,799/$2,329 per person.

 - Single supplement will be £700/$1000.
 This rises to £950/$1350 in peak times.

 Activities included in the price

-- Accommodation in 3-star hotels in twin/double rooms.
+- Accommodation in 3-star hotels in twin/double or triple rooms.

 - Your stay in Hakone will be in a family room (all in one room on futon beds) in a ryokan (traditional Japanese hotel).

 - Accommodation is based on the following hotels.
 Please note that these are subject to change and availability, especially in peak periods:

 Hakone – Hakone Gora Onsen Yumenoyu or similar

 Kyoto – The Palace Side Hotel or similar

 - Transportation for the duration of your trip: